 Public comment forms are used to solicit input in writing at public meetings.
 Comment forms are always available at all TPO public meetings and are available in both English and Spanish.
 Comments can be very general in nature or very specific.
 The comment forms also provide an opportunity for those individuals who are not comfortable speaking at a meeting or workshop to voice their comments in writing instead of verbally.
-An example of the TPO's public comment form is available in Appendix F. When appropriate, public comments are responded to within a reasonable time.
+An example of the TPO's public comment form is available in Appendix F. When appropriate, public comments are confirmed upon receipt and responded to within a reasonable period of time.